TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/troubleshooting.md

 1. Double check that you used the correct `client-secret` when you authorized the client in [Running {{% tts %}}]({{< relref "running-the-stack" >}}).
 2. If running on `localhost`, see the [Localhost]({{< ref "getting-started/installation/configuration#localhost" >}}) section for additional info.
+3. You may have invalid certificates.
+Verify using `openssl verify -CAfile ca.pem cert.pem`.

 ## Can't access the server